-The Central Balkan National Park is one of the largest and most valuable of the protected areas in Europe, covered with primeval beech forests not found anywhere else.
-Piatra Craiului and Bucegi are some of the most popular and appreciated Romanian mountains.
-Come here to discover the unbelievable diversity of flora and fauna of the Balkans, the great pastures and the spectacular landscapes at the feet of the Carpathian Mountains.
-The best place for walking holidays!
-You will also visit medieval fortresses and scattered, traditional villages.
-Add the visit of two eastern capitals, Sofia and Bucharest, that will charm you with their mix of cultures and you have the recipe of an unforgettable trip.
+In the first part of this 14 days long guided discovery adventure, you will see the Central Balkan National Park which is one of the largest and most valuable protected areas of Europe.
+It is covered with primeval beech forests which are unique in Europe.
+In the second part of your adventure, you will also discover the Romanian Carpathians, starring the Piatra Craiului and Bucegi Mountains which are the most popular and appreciated Romanian mountains.
+During this trip, you will witness the Balkan's wonderful diversity of flora and fauna so make sure you sign up to be amazed!
+You will also visit medieval fortresses and scattered traditional villages.
+Add the visit of two eastern capitals, Sofia and Bucharest, that will charm you with their mix of cultures and you have the recipe for an unforgettable trip.

 Your day by day program